Hemanth-Avinash/COMP2042_CW_hcyhg1/README.md

 ## Author
 I am *Hemanth Avinash* of the University of Nottingham Malaysia BSc Computer Science course.
 My student id is *20414672*.
 ## Installation
 You will need to install *Javafx, Eclipe or IntellJ* IDE for Java.
 You will also need to add *Javafx* into your user library in your IDE.
 This can be done by going to Run Configurations and adding the Javafx root directory into your VN Arguments.
+You will also need to download *SceneBuilder* if you wish to configure the code.
 ## Code Compilation
 You will need to download my src files for this code to compile them before adding the Javafx library.
 ## Features